gavinlyonsrepo/cylon-deb/README.md

 Installation
 -----------------------------------------------

 Two different install methods.

-1. Install by PPA
+1. Install by PPA (Distros based on Ubuntu 22.04 LTS )

 A Personal Package Archives (PPA) has been created on Ubuntu package building and hosting section of launchpad site called cylondeb.
-Package built only for on Ubuntu 20.04 LTS (Focal Fossa) 64bit To install this on your system run commands in terminal
+Package built only for on Ubuntu 22.04 LTS (Jammy JellyFish) 64bit To install this on your system run commands in terminal

 ```sh
 sudo add-apt-repository ppa:typematrix/cylondeb